Usage

 linguafranca:

 English “lingua franca” (two words).
+A common secondary language used by speakers of native languages.

 listen.